 How to Buy a New Executive Condo - A 10-Step Guide

-Eligibility for EC Purchase: It is subjected to strict criteria, including citizenship requirements, income ceiling, and property ownership restrictions.
+Eligibility for EC Purchase: It is subjected to strict ownership criteria, including citizenship requirements, income ceiling, and property ownership restrictions.

 EC Buying Process: It involves research, financial preparation, e-application, balloting, and unit selection.
 Buyers should be prepared for each stage for a smooth application.